-\ Independent Director.
+^{} Independent Director.

-John Gill.
+John M. Gill.
 Mr. Gill has served as a member of the Board since August 3, 2007 and from February 2004 to August 3, 2007 served as a member of the Board of Directors and as Chairman of the Audit Committee of our predecessor, privately-held PharmAthene ("Former PharmAthene").
 Mr. Gill is currently the President, Chief Executive Officer and a Director of TetraLogic Pharmaceuticals Corporation, a private biopharmaceutical company, and has served in these positions since 2003.
-He is also an advisor or director of other private companies and non-profit community organizations.
+He is also an advisor or director of other private companies, the Kimmel Cancer Center at Thomas Jefferson University, and other non-profit community organizations.
 Mr. Gill has previously held positions at 3-Dimensional Pharmaceuticals and SmithKline Beecham.
 Mr. Gill received a Bachelor of Arts degree from Rutgers University.
 Mr. Gill was chosen to serve as a director of the Company because of his executive and board experience in the pharmaceutical industry and his substantial financial knowledge and expertise.

 Brian A. Markison.
 Mr. Markison has been a director since September 2011.
 He is President and Chief Executive Officer, and member of the Board, of Fougera Pharmaceuticals, Inc. Mr. Markison has more than 30 years of experience in the pharmaceutical industry.
-He formerly served as Chairman (from May 2007 through February 2011) and President and Chief Executive Officer (from July 2004 through February 2011) of King Pharmaceuticals, which he joined as Chief Operating Officer before being promoted to President and CEO and elected Chairman.
+He formerly served as Chairman (from May 2007 through February 2011) and President and Chief Executive Officer (from July 2004 through February 2011) of King Pharmaceuticals, which he joined as Chief Operating Officer being promoted to President and Chief Executive Officer and elected Chairman.
 Prior to King Pharmaceuticals, Mr. Markison held various senior leadership positions at Bristol-Myers Squibb, including President of Oncology/Virology and Oncology Therapeutics Network; President, Neuroscience / Infectious Disease and Dermatology; and Senior Vice President, Operational Excellence and Productivity.
 Mr. Markison serves on the Board of Directors of public companies Immunomedics, Inc. and Rosetta Genomics, Ltd., where he also serves as Board Chairman.
 He also serves on the Board of Directors for the Komen Foundation for South / Central New Jersey and on the Board of Trustees for the Pennington School.
 Mr. Markison received a B.S. degree from Iona College.
 Mr. Markison was chosen to serve as a director of the Company because of the experience and broad industry knowledge he gained as a director of, and in a variety of executive leadership positions in, public healthcare companies.

-Joel McCleary.
+Joel W. McCleary.
 Mr. McCleary has served as a member of the Board since August 3, 2007 and from inception to August 3, 2007 was Chairman of the Board of Former PharmAthene.
 Mr. McCleary is founding member of Four Seasons Ventures LLC founded in 2005.
+Mr. McCleary is the founder and chairman of Q Global International, an organization which provides close protection services for global leaders against the threat of assassination or incapacitation from chemical, biological and radiological threats.
 Prior to 2005, Mr. McCleary has served as a White House Aide, Treasurer of the Democratic Party, President of the Sawyer-Miller Group International, and President of the Institute for Asian Democracy.
 He has served as a consultant to the Department of State.
-He is a co-founder and board member of Raydiance Inc. Mr. McCleary received a Bachelor of Arts degree from Harvard University.
+He is a co-founder and former board member of Raydiance Inc. Mr. McCleary received a Bachelor of Arts degree from Harvard University.
 Mr. McCleary was chosen to serve as a director of the Company primarily because of his impressive public service record in a variety of governmental and quasi-governmental organizations, enabling him to offer valuable guidance to the Board and the Company with respect to our government strategy.